 Board to set rates

 (3) The Board shall, from time to time, determine and set rates payable by specified consumers to allow for IESO to recover the balance recorded in the variance account.
+[OEB Note to Draft: We understand that some details may be suitable for regulations, but we are not convinced that this can override the OEB Act provisions relating to hearings.
+This is addressed in our proposed new provision at the end.
+If this is going to be implemented through RPP prices, O. Reg.
+95/05 will presumably need to be amended accordingly at some point.]

 Same, limitations